guojing0/guojing0.github.io/about-me.md

 * A Beginner's Guide to Irrational Behavior - 95.1% [certificate *with distinction*](/images/coursera-irrational.pdf)

 * The Data Scientist’s Toolbox - 97.0% [certificate *with distinction*](/images/coursera-databox.pdf)

+* The New Nordic Diet - from Gastronomy to Health - 100% [certificate *with distinction*](/images/coursera-nordic.pdf)